felixleopoldo/benchpress/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL-2.0 License - see the [LICENSE](LICENSE) file for details

 </content>
   <tabTrigger></tabTrigger>